About the Author

 Summary

-- Managed 100+ data projects in generating genotypic data for the 100+ academic and research institutions across 50+ developing countries.
+• Successfully led and executed 100+ data projects in collaboration with 100+ academic and research institutions across 50+ developing countries, generating and analyzing genotypic data for diverse applications.

 Education